 Fill potato skins with the mixture, then continue baking 10-20 minutes or until golden brown.

-Whisk equal parts tahini (if using) and water, a dash of garlic powder and lemon juice.
+Make tahini sauce (optional) by whisking equal parts tahini and water, a dash of garlic powder and lemon juice.

 Serve potato skins with toppings of choice.